Sebastian-/Design-Patterns/README.md

 ## Patterns

-* For a sample implementations, view the respective directory.
+* For sample implementations, view the respective directory.
 Code can be run by calling `java <PatternName>` from a shell within the `bin` directory.

 * Strategy Pattern
     * Useful when an algorithm must be performed on varying data types or with varying implementations.